 Oral History Team

-The Oral History Team is led by Senior Research Fellow Andrew Green and works in conjunction with the University’s Heritage Hub.
+The Oral History Team is led by Senior Research Fellow Andrew Green and co-ordinated by Dr Eureka Henrich, Lecturer in History.
+The team works in conjunction with the University’s Heritage Hub.

 The University of Hertfordshire’s award-winning Oral History Team believes that ‘Memories Matter’.
 Every year, students, staff and members of the local community are professionally trained in the arts of interviewing, going on to take part in memory-gathering projects.
 These preserve amazing stories which are made available in an online archive which is accessed around the world.